anothermorena/COVID-19-CDD/README.md

 # INTRODUCTION

 <div style="text-align: justify">
   This project is a computational drug discovery project which attempted to find a compound or a molecule that will inhibit the function of SARS-CoV2 hence its name, COVID-19-CDD.
-CDD stands for Computational Drug Discovery.
 </div>

 # METHODS